dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

     ## [1] "CUSTOMIZATION"  "DATA MIGRATION" "MAINTENANCE"    "OTHERS"

-The frequency of issues created by each issue type is shown in the graph below.
+The frequency of issues created by each issue type is shown in the plot below.

 <img src="project_05_files/plots/Frequency of Issue Type-1.png" width="86%" />

+> **Note:** In the plot above, the black dashed lines represent the 1st
+> and 3rd quartile, the black and red solid lines represent,
+> respectivaly, median and mean.

 Analysing the plot above, we note that most of the issues are of the MAINTENANCE type (around 75%).
 Next comes the issues of the CUSTOMIZATION type (around 20%).
-And, with less than 0.05% comes the issues of the types DATA MIGRATION and OTHERS.
-Thus, we can summarize that project management was characterized by corrective maintenance activities of existing systems and subsystems.
+And, around 5% comes the issues of the types DATA MIGRATION and OTHERS.
+Thus, we may summarize that project management was characterized by corrective maintenance activities on systems and subsystems.

 The demand for adaptation and evolution of the systems was not insignificant.
 Although the amount of CUSTOMIZATION and DATA MIGRATION